Pornography in the United States: Child pornography

 The 1970 Lockhart Commission recommended eliminating all criminal penalties for pornography except for pornographic depictions of minors, or sale of pornography to minors.
 However, prior to 1977, only two states had laws which prohibited the use of children in the production or distribution of pornographic materials or performances.
 In 1977, the Department of Justice strongly endorsed legislation which banned the production and dissemination of child pornography.
 These efforts have been unsuccessfully challenged in the 1982 New York v.
 Ferber case ("The States are entitled to greater leeway in the regulation of pornographic depictions of children...").
-Although the states have a different age of consent, in accordance with the Federal Labeling and Record-Keeping Law all models featured in pornographic content should be at least 18 years of age.
+Although the states have a different age of consent, in accordance with the Child Protection and Obscenity Enforcement Act of 1988 all models featured in pornographic content should be at least 18 years of age.
 This kind of material is often labeled as "adult" and the appropriate disclaimers are common.
 They are based on what "depicts or describes, in terms patently offensive as measured by contemporary community standards, sexual or excretory activities or organs".

+Acts and attempted acts pertaining to child pornography became generally unlawful at the federal level in 1984, with the passage of the Child Protection Act, and have largely remained such ever since.
 It is a federal crime to possess, distribute, or produce non-fictional child pornography and carries large fines and prison sentences of up to 30 years upon conviction and requirement to register as a sex offender.
+Digitally produced child pornography is also unlawful, provided that the material is practically indistinguishable from child pornography.

+Animal crush fetish pornography

+Animal crush pornography was the second form of pornography, other than child pornography, to become unlawful at federal level.
+This prohibition was first enacted into law on December 3, 1999.
+However, over ten years later, that initial law was found unconstitutional in United States v.
+Stevens (2010).
+In response, Congress passed the Animal Crush Video Prohibition Act of 2010.
+The Animal Crush Video Prohibition Act of 2010 merely made the distribution of animal crush fetish pornography illegal, but not the underlying acts of animal cruelty depicted.
+In 2019, the PACT Act amended the existing statute and made the underlying acts unlawful.

+Video voyeurism pornography

+Video voyeurism was the third form of pornography, other than child pornography and animal crush fetish pornography, to become categorically unlawful at the federal level.
+It became federally illegal in the United States with the passage of the Video Voyeurism Prevention Act of 2004.

+Revenge pornography

+Revenge porn, that is, pornography distributed for purposes of retaliation, has long been an issue in the United States.
+While not criminally unlawful at the federal law, in 2022, as part of the Consolidated Appropriations Act, 2022, a private right of action was established to enable the victims of revenge pornography to seek redress for the damage sustained as a result.